fp-cybrilla/fp-cybrilla.github.io/content/upcoming/beta/billdesk-checkout-flow.md

 ## Payment Method Specifics

-Here's how to use each payment method:
+This section outlines the steps for each payment method in checkout page:

 ### Netbanking